Earth (EOB album): Writing and recording

-O'Brien is a member of the English band Radiohead, whose primary songwriter is Thom Yorke.
+O'Brien is a guitarist in the English band Radiohead, whose primary songwriter is Thom Yorke.
 O'Brien had written his own music for years, especially around the time of Radiohead's 1997 album OK Computer, but had never written lyrics.
 He said: "I was a bit like a dog at the Battersea Dog's Home – I had no self-confidence, I was slightly beaten up."
 However, he said he had never felt "creatively stifled" in Radiohead.
 He wrote "Banksters" in 2009 in response to the 2008 financial crisis.

 In 2012, O'Brien and his family moved to Brazil, living for a year on a farm near Ubatuba.
 O'Brien planned to create electronic music using Ableton Live, inspired by dubstep and Burial, but found it "didn't resonate with me in Brazil".
-Instead, he was inspired by the 1991 album Screamadelica by Primal Scream: "I put Screamadelica on for the first time in years and I had a fucking eureka moment ...
+Instead, he was inspired by Brazilian Carnival and "the spirit and being in Brazil ... open-heartedness, rhythm, colour".
+He also cited the 1991 album Screamadelica by Primal Scream as an inspiration: "I put Screamadelica on for the first time in years and I had a fucking eureka moment ...
 It was rave, and it was connectedness, it was hope, it was powerful."
-He described attending Carnival as another "eureka moment", and was inspired by "the spirit and being in Brazil ... open-heartedness, rhythm, colour".
 Other influences included Earth, Wind & Fire, Arcade Fire, Underworld, Bill Withers, Talking Heads and the "Celtic, folky" music of Led Zeppelin.
-O'Brien wanted to "make music with one foot in the world of reality, the other in the spirit world", comparing it to the magical realism of the writer Gabriel Garcia Márquez.
+O'Brien wanted to "make music with one foot in the world of reality, the other in the spirit world", like the magical realism of the writer Gabriel Garcia Márquez.